john9francis/G4-Hello-World/README.md

 ## Automatic mac file copying

 An added bonus to G4 Hello World is automatic mac file copying.
 Upon building, G4 Hello World will copy all mac files in the "mac_files" directory into the same directory as the .exe file.
 This way your application can run the mac files without errors.

+## Geant4 License

+G4 Hello World comes with the Geant4 software License already included, so no need to worry about legal issues when developing open source Geant4 applications.

 ## Simple gitignore file